Manual vs automatic gearboxes - which should you choose?

 What kind of driving licence do you need to drive an automatic car?

 You can take your test in an automatic car, but while it’s cheaper and faster to learn, you will only be awarded a restricted licence when you pass your test.
-This limits you to driving auto only, unless and until you take the test for an unrestricted licence.
+This limits you to driving auto only, unless you take the test for an unrestricted licence.
 Is that a problem?
-Again, it depends on individual circumstances and preferences, but it’s less of an obstacle than it used to be, and the options for ‘auto only’ drivers are increasing rapidly.
+Again, it depends on individual circumstances and preferences, but it’s less of an obstacle than it used to be, and the options for ‘auto only’ drivers are now far wider than they used to be - particularly with the increase of new EVs onto the market.

-The pros and cons of manual versus auto transmissions
+The pros and cons of manual vs auto transmissions

 To help you out with your deliberations, we’ve gone into more detail below about the types of manual and auto transmission that are currently available, so read on for the pros and cons…